paultag/hairycandy/README.md

 out of sorts, please ask a local and friendly Debian Developer for advice.
 If there's a problem, a bug or pull request would be nice.

+This is also not up to vim policy.
+I know this, patches welcome.

 Thanks for being great :)

 Building and installing